traefik/traefik/docs/content/user-guides/cert-manager.md

 !!! info Traefik Helm Chart

-    This provider is disabled by default on Traefik Helm Chart.
+    This provider is disabled by default in the Traefik Helm Chart.

 !!! example "Route with this Certificate"